 C46.
 For the non-evacuated areas, the deposition densities of Te on the ground were inferred from the measured levels of 129mTe, using ratios for these radionuclides derived from other published measurement data.
 The ratio Te/129mTe varied substantially.
 It was estimated as $9.1 \pm 1.6$ (n = 14) from soil samples in Japan [T1] and $5.8 \pm 0.1$ (n = 14) from air samples collected over Europe [K16].
 For the Committee's assessment, a rounded value of 7 was used, based on environmental measurements, although the theoretical ratio calculated for Unit 2 of FDNPS gave higher, but diverse values of 22 [N16] and 13 [K16].
 The decay corrected ratio Te/Cs was essentially constant for about 80 days after the accident, which indicates that radiotellurium was retained in the surface soil like radiocaesium [T2].
-For the evacuated areas, the deposition densities of Te on the ground were derived from the ATDM results, which used a single value of 12.4 for the Te/Cs ratio (see table B3), based on the reactor inventories.
+For the evacuated areas, the deposition densities of Te/Cs ratio (see table B3), based on the reactor inventories.